We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

-People may find that certain types of body pillows suit their requirements more than others.
+People may find that certain body pillows suit their requirements more than others.

 Various factors, such as shape, fill, and materials, may make a particular pillow more suitable than another.
 For example, a body pillow may have a cooling outer shell, which may suit a person who feels hot during sleep.

-People should research body pillows before purchasing one to ensure it has the features they require.
+People should research body pillows before purchasing them to ensure it has the features they require.